 Choosing a specific surgical approach will require consultation with your doctor.
 No one technique is preferred for all patients; your choice should depend on your specific situation.

-Recovery should be considered both as a short-term and a long-term process.
+The recovery time following weight loss surgery should be considered both as a short-term and a long-term process.
 Your post-surgery recovery will begin with bed rest to allow your body to heal.
-Follow your surgeon’s instructions for a safe recovery.
+It’s important to follow your surgeon’s instructions for a safe recovery.
 The average hospital stay is one to two days.
-Some patients require assistance for activities such as getting dressed, moving around, and preparing food for only a day or two, while others will need several weeks of assistance as they recover.
+Some patients require assistance for activities such as getting dressed, moving around, and preparing food for a day or two, while others will need several weeks of assistance.
 Patients can usually drive within two weeks and resume their normal activity level within six weeks of surgery.

 After surgery, substantial lifestyle changes are necessary.
 Patients are temporarily restricted to a diet of clear liquids such as broth, fruit juice, or gelatin desserts.
 This diet must be continued until the gastrointestinal tract has recovered from the surgery.
 The next phase is a blended or pureed diet for at least two weeks.
 Diet restrictions during and following the recovery period demand in part on the type of bariatric procedure performed.
 After surgery, overeating may cause nausea or vomiting.
 Patients may need to take a daily multivitamin to compensate for reduced nutrient absorption in the digestive tract.
 Most doctors recommend a post-surgery diet that is high in protein and low in fat.